Home

 Swingout - one common element of Swing dance

-The typical dance music also distinguished the dances - in Lindy mostly jazz music was used, with a widely spread pace - both slow and rather rapid music was used.
+The typical dance music also distinguished the dances - in Lindy mostly jazz music was used, with a widely spread tempo - both slow and rather rapid music was used.
 But again, the difference was not bigger than that we without problems could practise both the dances with the same music.

 Jumping left to right Left to right with gallop Rolling off the arm Stop and go Tie with point ball change Miami Special - chicken walk Miami special (continued) - lady turn jump Kick ball change flea hops Overturned fallaway throwaway Overturned fallaway throwaway - continued Left to right Back charleston